 • Respond to any requests for verification.

 • Schools may need more information to determine your eligibility for financial aid.
 Send any documents as soon as possible after they’re requested.
 This process is called verification.
 If selected for verification, colleges and universities may request a copy of the tax return transcript you used to complete your FAFSA, or other information to verify eligibility for aid.
 Colleges will not award your eligible financial aid until you provide the requested items.
-To learn more about the verification process, read Frequent Questions: Proving My FAFSA Information is True or find this information in Spanish on page 20 The How-To Guide for High School Students FAFSA (And the Adults Who Help Them).
+To learn more about hat happens after your FAFSA Form is processed, visit Federal Student Aid’s How to Review and Correct Your FAFSA Form page.

 • Review your financial aid offers and decide what aid you want to accept.